-&lt;sup>6 This attestation should take into account the advice from the Audit Committee.
+7 This attestation should take into account the advice from the Audit Committee.

-Guidance - Attestation for financial management compliance with Ministerial Standing Direction 5.1.4 (continued)
+Guidance - Attestation for financial management compliance with Standing Direction 5.1.4 (continued)

-From 2017-18, a public attestation against all applicable Standing Directions and Instructions will be required in each Agency's annual report.
+From 2018-19, a public attestation to the extent of compliance with all applicable Standing Directions and Instructions will be required in each agency's annual report.

-The Responsible Body of an Agency (Department or Public Body) is responsible for the accuracy and completeness of attestation and must utilise audit committees or other internal governance bodies, where available, to support the view expressed.
-For a Department, the Secretary/Accountable Officer is the Responsible Body.
-For Public Bodies, it is the board or the person with ultimate decision making authority.
+The Responsible Body of an agency (Department or Public Body) is responsible for the accuracy and completeness of attestation and must utilise audit committees or other internal governance bodies, where available, to support the view expressed.
+For a department, the Secretary/ Accountable Officer is the Responsible Body.
+For Public Bodies, it is the board or the person with ultimate decision-making authority.

-Attestation of compliance should be made annually in the report of operations and the person making the attestation usually the Secretary/Accountable Officer of a Department or member of the Responsible Body (for example the Chair of the Board) of a Public Body, should not make the attestation unless the audit committee agrees that such an assurance can be given.
+Attestation to the extent of compliance should be made annually in the report of operations and the person making the attestation usually the Secretary/Accountable Officer of a Department or member of the Responsible Body (for example the Chair of the Board) of a Public Body, should not make the attestation unless the Audit Committee agrees that such an assurance can be given.

-An Agency must only complete one attestation and the format will depend on whether a material deficiency has been identified (see attached templates).
+An agency must only complete one attestation and the format will depend on whether a Material Compliance Deficiency has been identified (see attached templates).